Prohibited substances and methods

 For example, Ventolin CFC-free Inhaler has a conditional status.
 This is because salbutamol, which is Ventolin’s active ingredient, is allowed by inhalation below a certain threshold.

-Advice about prohibited methods
+Advice about Prohibited Methods

 The Prohibited List also lists prohibited methods which are banned at all times for either: